chocolatey/docs/input/en-us/features/branding.md

 > :choco-info: **NOTE**
 >
-> In order for the below to work, you must have the Chocolatey GUI licensed
+> In order for the below to work, you must have the Chocolatey GUI Licensed
-> extension (chocolateygui.extension) installed.
+> Extension (`chocolateygui.extension`) installed.
 You can run `choco download chocolateygui.extension --internalize`
 > to download the package and then publish it to your repository.

 1. Follow the steps above to place the branding image assets into the correct location.